-The proof is done by a calculation using the so-called \emph{Green formula} which can be formulated the following way:
+The calculations below use the so-called \emph{Green formula}, which can be formulated the following way.

-Let $D$ be a compact region in the $(u,v)$-coordinate plane that is bounded by a piecewise smooth simple closed curve $\alpha$.
-Suppose that $\alpha$ is oriented in such a way that $D$ lies on its left.
-Then for any two smooth functions $P$ and $Q$ defined on $D$ we have
+\textit{Let $D$ be a compact region in the $(u,v)$-coordinate plane that is bounded by a piecewise smooth simple closed path $\alpha\:t\mapsto (u(t),v(t))$.
+Suppose $\alpha$ is oriented in such a way that $D$ lies on its left.
+Then}